dianasgit/Graphs_Theory_Exercises_Python/README.md

   IF THE INVERSE MATRIX EXISTS THE MATRIX IS CALLED INVERTIBLE OU REGULAR.
 If not if called non-invertible or singular.

     IF THE DETERMINANTE IS DIFFERENT THAN ZERO THE MATRIX IS INVERTIBLE, because it represent that the rows or columns of the matrix are linearly independent.
-      If the determiannte = 0 than the matrix is NOT invertible.
+      If the determinant = 0 than the matrix is NOT invertible.

     1  2  3       1  2  3  | 1  2         the determinante is=   x-y
     4  5  6       4  5  6  | 4  5          1*5*9  + 2*6*7 + 3*4*8 = x